SimeonEhrig/emacs-config/modes/irony/README.md

-# company-irony
+# Company-irony

-## irony-install-server with non default libclang.so
+## Irony-install-server with non default libclang.so

 If you want to use the irony-server with a clang installation which is not always available, follow these steps.
 For example, if you are using a module environment system, this is the case.
 In this case, you have to use an [RPATH](https://en.wikipedia.org/wiki/Rpath) for the linking the executable.